Mrs C Dhamia

 Our aim is to give girls expertise in languages to prepare them for whatever careers they pursue.

-We offer the chance to learn two languages from a total of five.
-In Years 7 – 9 girls take two languages out of French, German, Spanish, Japanese, and Russian.
+We offer the chance to learn two languages from a total of four.
+In Years 7 – 9 girls take two languages out of French, German, Spanish, and Russian.
 Girls are allocated to a combination of two of these, both of which are studied throughout Key Stage 3.
 In Years 10 – 11 girls take at least one modern language.
 In Years 12 – 13 they are encouraged to continue with at least one language, to meet the needs of a workforce competent in other languages in an expanding European Union.

 The school has strong links in a number of the countries whose languages are taught here.